-At Rose Park Psychology, parents are offered individual parenting programs for a range of child behaviour problems, including disobedience, whining, arguing, fighting, biting, bed-wetting, yelling, tantrums, sibling rivalry, anger and aggression.
+At Rose Park Psychology, psychologists support parents and caregivers with a range of concerns about their child’s behaviour problems, including disobedience, whining, arguing, fighting, biting, bed-wetting, yelling, tantrums, non-compliance, sibling rivalry, anger and aggression.

 Children with a Mental Health Disorder

-Our psychologists are also trained to assess children for more serious problems such as developmental delay, Attention Deficit Hyperactivity Disorder (ADHD) and anxiety or obsessive compulsive disorders.
+Our psychologists are also trained to provide support to children for more serious problems such as developmental delay, Attention Deficit Hyperactivity Disorder (ADHD) and anxiety or obsessive compulsive disorders.
 Parents are given education about relevant disorders and are involved in the child’s treatment program.

 Mental Health Care Plan Rebate